rlvlad/wt-project-2025/docs/src/sections/css_rules.typ

 == Introduction

 The project is based on a single CSS file, `components.css`, and all the others rely upon it to retrieve the styles.
 Furthermore, all the colours are sourced from the `colors.css` file, which is based on #emph[tinted-theming] @tinted-theming, a collection of commonly used themes in the developing world.
-We have chosen to use the #emph[Classic Light theme]#footnote[This very documentation also is sourced from the exact same colourscheme.].
+We have chosen to use the #emph[Classic Light theme]#footnote[This very documentation is also sourced from that same colourscheme.].

 If you want to change the overall theme of the website, just switch to a new colorscheme by looking at the #link("https://tinted-theming.github.io/tinted-gallery/")[tinted-theming gallery].
 In `colors.css` there are a few commented styles to choose from.